jdittrich/pelica-pure/README.md

 DISPLAY_INDEX_ON_PAGES_MENU: if true, the index.html page gets a link with the title "blog" in the menu.

 DISPLAY_PAGEGROUPS_MENU: if true it generates a menu with nested groups.
 To recognize which pages belong to a group, you need to add the attribute "groupname" to your pages.
 As well each page should have a "page-order" attribute.
 Loads a script providing accessible navigation for the menu.
+Needs a PAGE_ORDER array.

 DISPLAY_MENU_EXCLUDE_SUBGROUPS: if true, generates a  menu with only the pages that have the same title as the entrys in the PAGE_ORDER array.
+If the page has a groupname, it is only included in the main menu, if the slug is the same as the the groupname.
 Needs a PAGE_ORDER array.
-If the page has a groupname, it is only included in the main menu, if the slug is the same as the the groupname.

 This should be used with one these two options:

-DISPLAY_RELATED_PAGES_ON_SIDEBAR: if true generates a generates a menu with all pages with the same groupname as the currently displayed page.
+DISPLAY_RELATED_PAGES_ON_SIDEBAR: if true, generates a generates a menu with all pages with the same groupname as the currently displayed page.
 It places the links in the sidebar.

 DISPLAY_RELATED_PAGES_IN_HEADER: if true, generates a generates a menu with all pages with the same groupname as the currently displayed page.
 It places the links below the normal menu in the header.